 Marine holobiont models

-Today, an increasing number of marine model organisms, both unicellular and multicellular, are being used in holobiont research, often with different emphasis and levels of experimental control, but altogether covering a large range of scientific topics.
+Today, an increasing number of marine model organisms, both unicellular and multicellular, are being used in holobiont research (Figure 1), often with different emphasis and levels of experimental control, but altogether covering a large range of scientific topics.
 Here, we provide several illustrative examples of this diversity and some of the insights they have provided.